 The optional Digital Video Management module provides integration with CCTV and Digital Video systems.
-The module enables video images to be viewed, recorded and replayed from easy-to-use screens within the SMS software.
+The module enables video images to be viewed, recorded and replayed from easy-to-use screens within the Symmetry software.

-The Digital Video Management module provides an open platform that supports IP cameras connected directly to the network, Symmetry Network Video Recorders (NVRs) and a wide range of Digital Video Recorders (DVRs), as documented in the Digital Video Design Guide.
+The Digital Video Management module provides an open platform that supports IP cameras connected directly to the network, Symmetry Network Video Recorders (NVRs) and a wide range of Digital Video Recorders (DVRs).
 If required, images can be recorded continuously or at scheduled times of the day or night.